-(b) As per the paragraph 65 of the Sri It is expected to search and Lanka Public Sector Accounting Standard 7, the useful life of noncurrent assets had not been reviewed annually and all noncurrent assets including furniture and fittings, office equipment and computer and accessories had been depreciated by 5 per cent annually.
+(b) As per the paragraph 65 of the Sri Lanka Public Sector Accounting Standard 7, the useful life of non-current assets had not been reviewed annually all non-current including furniture and fittings, office equipment and computer accessories had depreciated by 5 per cent annually.

-take actions in this regard in future.
+and take actions in this regard in future.

-Actions should be taken to review the useful life non-current assets annually.
+It is expected to search Actions should be taken to review the useful life of non-current assets annually.